panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 <blockquote>

    Path:  A sequence of adjacent path elements over which a packet can
       be transmitted, starting and ending with a node.
-Paths are time- dependent, i.e., the sequence of path elements over which packets are sent from one node to another may change frequently.
+A path is unidirectional.
+Paths are time-dependent, i.e., the sequence of path elements over which packets are sent from one node to another may change.
 A path is defined between two nodes.
 For multicast or broadcast, a packet may be sent by one node and received by multiple nodes.
-In this case, the packet is sent over multiple paths at once, one path for each combination of sending and receiving node.
-Note that an entity may have only partial visibility of the path elements that comprise a path, and entities may treat path elements at different levels of abstraction.
+In this case, the packet is sent over multiple paths at once, one path for each combination of sending and receiving node; these paths do not have to be disjoint.
+Note that an entity may have only partial visibility of the path elements that comprise a path and visibility may change over time.
+      Different entities may have different visibility of a path and/or treat path elements at different levels of abstraction.

 </blockquote>